datacarpentry/spreadsheet-ecology-lesson/02-common-mistakes.md

 ## <a name="units"></a> Placing comments or units in cells

-**Example**: Your data was collected, in part, by a summer student you later found out was mis-identifying some of your species, some of the time.
+**Example**: Your data was collected, in part, by a summer student who you later found out was mis-identifying some of your species, some of the time.
 You want a way to note these data are suspect.

 **Solution**: Most statistical programs can’t see Excel’s comments, and would be confused by comments placed within your data cells.
-Create another field if you need to add notes to cells.
-Similarly, don’t include units- ideally, all the measurements you place in one column should be in the same unit, but if for some reason they aren’t, create another field and specify the units the cell is in.
+As described above for formatting, create another field if you need to add notes to cells.
+Similarly, don’t include units in cells: ideally, all the measurements you place in one column should be in the same unit, but if for some reason they aren’t, create another field and specify the units the cell is in.

 ## <a name="info"></a> More than one piece of information in a cell